 - Towels and smocks

-These costs add up and few aspiring entrepreneurs came to this world as rich people.
+These costs add up.
 We have a dream but we need to make money.
 Before the revenue kicks in several months will go by.
 First of all, we will need financing.
 So, we will pay a visit to:

 - A local bank or credit union for a small business loan